Fine Arts Academy

 - Be prepared to sight-read and to vocalize

-- Original digital film less than 5 minutes in length OR original 3-5 page script.
-Digital film may be uploaded to YouTube or Vimeo or you may bring it with you on your laptop or on a usb drive (usb film file should be H.264 or Mpeg2 formatted).
-Script may be handwritten or typed.
+- Original digital film 2-5 minutes in length AND original 3-5 page narrative script.
+In the film tell us about yourself without appearing in the film or narrating it.
+You must shoot and edit the film yourself.
+Be creative.
+Digital film may be uploaded to YouTube or Vimeo OR you may bring it with you on your laptop ro on a usb drive (usb film file should be H.264 or Mpeg2 formatted).
+Script must be typed in proper screenplay format.

 - Perform two prepared pieces of contrasting styles (should be on UIL Class I solo repertoire lists or of equal difficulty)